openhab/openhab-addons/addons/binding/org.openhab.binding.lametrictime/README.md

 ### Bridge (Thing ID: "device")

 The bridge requires a host and an API key.
-The key can be found by visiting <a href="https://developer.lametric.com/user/devices">the LaMetric dev portal</a>.
+The key can be found by visiting [the LaMetric dev portal](https://developer.lametric.com/user/devices).

 | Configuration Parameter | Type    | Description                                            | Default | Required |
 |-------------------------|---------|--------------------------------------------------------|---------|----------|